GMcNish/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+A: The closure is the unnamed function inside of the personalDice() function.
+I can tell because it can take in variables such as name from 'above'.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+A: What is always the same is the passed string 'Dan' in name.
+What can change is newRoll between 0-5
 c.
 What is the lexical scope of `newRoll`?
+A: `newRoll` has access to Math functions `Math.floor()` and `Math.random()` from outside of the function.
+The inner fucntion having access to variables from the outer function and in in global scope but not vice-versa is lexical scoping.

 ### Task 3 - Stretch Goals